 Bliss, Frederick Jones

 An archaeologist of American origin, who assisted Sir Flinders Petrie in his first excavation at Tell Hesi, Bliss was one of those who prepared the foundations for modern archaeological research in Israel.
-With Archibald C. Dickesy he excavated Mount Zion and the City of David (1894-1879) by means of tunnels – a popular excavation method that turned out to be ruinous in the long run.
+Archibald C. Dickesy excavated Mount Zion and the City of David (1894-1879) by means of tunnels – a popular excavation method that turned out to be ruinous in the long run.

 Clermont-Ganneau, Charles (1846-1923)

 A French epigrapher, archaeologist, orientalist, diplomat and pioneer in ancient Palestinian inscription research.
 In 1867, he was sent to Jerusalem as a translator for the French consulate.
 A superb philologist, his epigraphic discoveries include the Greek inscription from the Herodian period prohibiting the entrance of gentiles into the Temple court.
-In 1873-1874, he conducted wide-range research in the history of the Dome of the Rock and ancient Jewish burial customs in Jerusalem on behalf of the Palestinian Exploration Fund (PEF).
-As did Conrad Schick, he documented all that he observed, without actually excavating.
+In 1873-1874, he conducted wide-range research on the history of the Dome of the Rock and ancient Jewish burial customs in Jerusalem on behalf of the Palestinian Exploration Fund (PEF).
+As did Conrad Schick, documented all that he observed, without actually excavating.